HopperAlex04/Honors-Thesis-Project/scripts/README.md

 ### Warning

-⚠️ **This will delete all saved model checkpoints!** Make sure you have backups if needed.
+**WARNING: This will delete all saved model checkpoints!** Make sure you have backups if needed.